 In year 1 you will choose three laboratory rotation projects within the Clinical and Experimental Sciences Academic Unit ranging from the molecular cell biology of infection and immunology to genetics, molecular epidemiology, environmental pollution and lung imaging.
-Laboratory rotations are supplemented with taught specialist and advanced research skills modules.
+Laboratory rotations are supplemented with taught specialist and advanced research skills modules, including Statistical Methods and Quantitative Cell Biology, with practical introduction to bioinformatics techniques and computational modelling, using large clinically-relevant datasets.
 Successful completion of year 1 is marked with the award of MRes.

 Years 2-4 comprise an in-depth research project in an area of immunity and infection research, which will draw upon experience gained in year 1.
 Our aim is for you to become an active and valued member of a research lab led by one of our many expert scientists.

 Funding is available for a limited number of places.
 Subject to eligibility, studentships will be paid at a minimum rate of the standard UK Research Council recommended maintenance stipend (£14,296 in 2016/2017) plus UK fees.
 Students may also be accepted on a self-funding basis.
 Contact our Graduate School Office on 023 81206685 or email [email protected] for more information.

 Click here for further information on the programme.